Altinn/app-frontend-react/test/cypress/README.md

 2. Create (or update) `.env` file with the correct paths (see `template.env`)

 3. To start localtest, app frontend, and the app you configured above, run the command below.
    (Skip to step 4 if the solutions are already running).
 The command will not finish, but it will start the app-frontend server in development mode.
-When you see the message `[app-frontend] No errors found.` you can move on to the next step.
+This command may take some time, depending on if LocalTest has been setup earlier or not, and if the docker cache is hit or not.
+When the output of this command seems to have stopped, you can continue to the next step.

 ```cmd
     yarn run before:appfrontend